By Juliette MICHEL

 The use of electric light duty vehicles for short-haul deliveries has been steadily growing for some time, but new regulations are pushing manufacturers and transporters to speed up the transition and build out long-haul capabilities.

 The most populous US state, California, has passed a law phasing out combustion engine trucks, which has since been followed by other states.

 The European Union is also expected to debate new standards in the coming months.

 Companies are also facing pressure to have more environmentally conscious reputations.

 They “want to be on the right side of history,” says Marie Cheron of the Europe-based association Transport & Environment.

 Those who do not commit to a decarbonization strategy, some of whom say they are waiting for technologies to improve, “are falling behind,” she says.

-Mike Roeth, director of the North American Council for Freight Efficiency, says that another motivation to transition is that drivers who have been able to test them, “love the electric trucks a lot.”
+Another motivation to transition, Roeth says, is that drivers who have been able to test them, “love the electric trucks a lot.”

 “They’re very quiet, they don’t have the smells of the exhaust, and they are comfortable to drive.”